microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 ### Black

 [`Black`](https://github.com/psf/black) is an unappologetic code formatting tool.
 It removes all need from `pycodestyle` nagging about formatting so the team can focus on content vs style.
-It is however not possible to configure black for your own style needs.
+It's not possible to configure black for your own style needs.

 ```bash
 pip install black